uiCA: Accurate Throughput Prediction of Basic Blocks on Recent Intel Microarchitectures: Experimental Evaluation

 In the first variant, we replace our front-end model with one that is unbounded and can always deliver the maximum number of \microops to the renamer.
-This is similar to the front-end models used by many previous tools.
-For \bhiveu, this leads to a huge increase in the average error.
-For \bhivel, the increase is smaller, which is as expected, since for these benchmarks, the \microops are often delivered from the LSD or the DSB, which has a higher bandwidth than the decoders; however, the error is still almost an order of magnitude higher than with our detailed front-end model from \refsec{model}.
+This is similar to the models used by many previous tools.
+For \bhiveu, this leads to a large increase in the average error.
+For \bhivel, the increase is smaller, which is expected, since for these benchmarks, the \microops are often delivered from the LSD or the DSB, which have a higher bandwidth than the decoders; however, the error is still almost an order of magnitude higher than with our detailed model.